AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 ![The GraphQL Query Editor](assets/extract-content/query-editor.png)

 Using the GraphQL Explorer you can build and validate queries against your headless content before using them to power the content in your app or website.
+Let's see how that's done!

-1. AEM Trials come with an endpoint preloaded with Content Fragments from which you can extract content for testing purposes.
+1. Your AEM headless trial comes with an endpoint preloaded with Content Fragments from which you can extract content for testing purposes.
 Select the **AEM Demo Assets** endpoint from the **Endpoint** drop-down menu at the top-right corner of the editor.

    ![Select endpoint](assets/extract-content/select-endpoint.png)